 Though RevPAR is a great measure, it fails to provide an accurate image of the hotels’ state of revenue or profitability.
 This is because there are few major things that it does not consider such as the size of the hotel, the cost incurred in getting the room ready etc.

-Hence another metric has not come into picture,
+Hence another metric has not come into the picture,

 ARPAR – Adjusted RevPAR

-Since none of the above metrics consider the variable rates as defined by Ira,
+Since none of the above metrics considers the variable rates as defined by Ira,

 ARPAR = (ADR – Variable costs per Occupied room + Add. rev per Occupied room) х Occupancy